fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 **File:** `code/chapter1/ch01_multi_gpu_ddp.py`

-This is a complete distributed training example using DDP.
+A complete distributed training example using DDP.
 It includes proper setup, DistributedSampler usage, and cleanup.
 The code shows the full pattern you'll use in real training jobs.

 **Run it:**
 ```bash